 The challenge: get lost in a magic garden

-Not every garden in the world is just well-shaped bushes + fountains + benches.
+Not every garden in the world is just well-shaped bushes and trees + fountains + benches.
 Sometimes gardens keep interesting stories, tell the tales of the Universe or provide inspiration for the paintings of famous artists.
 Choose your next fairy-tale trip in one of these stunning colorful spots.

 Keukenhof, the Netherlands